vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 ### Feature Rich UI: Lobe Chat

-**[Lobe Chat](https://chat-preview.lobehub.com/welcome)** has many extra features with its Plugin System for Function Calling and Agent market.
+**[Lobe Chat](https://chat-preview.lobehub.com/welcome)** has more features, including its Plugin System for Function Calling and Agent market.
 Plugins include search engines, web extraction, and many custom ones from the community.
-Their prompt agent market similar to the ChatGPT market - allows users to share and optimise prompt agents for their own use.
+Their prompt agent market is similar to the ChatGPT market, which allows users to share and optimize prompt agents for their own use.

 ![alt text](/images/blog/2024-03-lobechat.png)
 <p style="text-align: center;font-size:13px; margin-top: -20px;">Lobe Chat UI <a href="https://github.com/lobehub/lobe-chat/">(Source)</a></p>